 Repurposing a Jelly Roll Failure

 I wasn't too precious about it, I was pretty sure that the seam allowances weren't accurate, and there was ruffling on the batik strips for some reason (shrinkage?).
 The white jelly roll was one with pinked edges, which I will never purchase again.
-I'm on the fence about purchasing jelly rolls after taking this one apart, there were areas which had distortion on the grain, which is never a good thing.
+I could never determine where the "edge" was on the pinked edge, and that created wonky blocks.
+I'm on the fence about purchasing jelly rolls ever again.
+After taking this one apart, you could see areas with a twisted and distorted grain, which is never a good thing. so I will say no to pinked jelly rolls.

 You're going to have waste with this method, the ends of the cut strips, and the funky areas where the strips had been joined.